TichyCC/blockly_arduino/README.md

 A special topic in school

-using 1. electorn paltform for writing desktop app by JS.
+using (1) electorn paltform for writing desktop app by JS,
-      2. blockly libraries.
+            (2) blockly libraries.

 goal: A tool that easy to generate Arduino code.